groxaxo/VibeVoice-FastAPI/standalone/README.md

 # VibeVoice Standalone TTS

-Complete standalone implementation of Microsoft VibeVoice text-to-speech with Gradio UI and FastAPI, independent of ComfyUI.
+Complete standalone implementation of Microsoft VibeVoice text-to-speech with Gradio UI and **OpenAI-compatible FastAPI**, independent of ComfyUI.

+**🔥 NEW: OpenAI API Compatible!** Drop-in replacement for OpenAI's TTS API - use with the official Python SDK!

 ## 🚀 Quick Start